gatsbyjs/peril-gatsbyjs/README.md

+> Note: this code has been moved to the Gatsby monorepo.
+See: https://github.com/gatsbyjs/gatsby/tree/master/peril

 # Gatsby's Peril Settings

 This is the configuration repo for Peril on the GatsbyJS org.
 There’s a [settings file](peril.settings.json) and org-wide dangerfiles which are inside the [rules folder](rules).